IamSunnyfresh/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is thr readme of this project
+# this is the readme of this project